frederic-perez/AmE-dictionary/data/dictionary.md

 __cadged__ _v_ :two: To cadge is to plead or beg for something.
 A hungry child might cadge an extra cookie from her dad while he's baking. _He cadged money and bribed guards._
 __cadre__ _n_ :six::hammer: _The collectible cadre of brands._ _Party cadres._ _A cadre of layers._
 __caduceus__ _n_ An insignia used by the medical profession; modeled after the staff of Hermes.
+__caducous__ _adj_ Dropping off or shedding at an early stage of development, as the gills of most amphibians or the sepals or stipules of certain plants.
 __cafeteria__ :mega: (kăf���ĭ-tîr′ē-ə)
 __caftan__ _n_ :four::hammer: (caftans)
 __cagey__ _adj_ :three: __1__ Wary; careful: _a cagey avoidance of a definite answer._ _Pam tried to play it cagey._ __2__ Crafty; shrewd: _a cagey lawyer._